jundalisay/superbnetlify/content/en/superphysics/principles/chapter-02.md

 We can then make an analogy that the Creator of the universe began writing Its ideas onto the physical domain as the 'Big Bang'* as the first page of the novel of reality.
 The changes in the universe then arose from the Creator's changing ideas and feelings, just as the novel changes through time.

+> *Our version is a metaphysical Big Bootup.
+Going to the beginning of space and time will merely extend or push the beginning of space and time.
+This is like chasing the wind or running in circles.

 Unlike Physics that only has physical time, Superphysics has both physical and metaphysical time:

 {{< q >}}